drone/drone-plugin-index/content/christophschlosser/drone-ftps/index.md

 +   verify: false
 ```

-The SSL encryption mey be disabled, if the FTP server not supports SSL.
+The SSL encryption may be disabled, if the FTP server does not support SSL:

 ```diff
 pipeline: